steinko/timelogging/README.md

-# codemix-vanilla-react
-Template for project creation of React inside CodeMix

-## Contents
+##Manage timers

-Manage timers.Timers can:
+Timers can:
 -transform into edit form
 - delete
 - start
 - stop

-Timers can be:
 - dislayed in a list.
 - persisted
 - added to the list